digital-asset/daml-finance/docs/source/tutorials/getting-started/transfer.rst

 - make a deposit to the account
 - execute a holding transfer

-The ``FXTrade`` workflow will be used in the next tutorial, so please ignore that one for now.
+The ``DvP`` workflow will be used in the next tutorial, so please ignore that one for now.

 Files in the ``Workflows`` folder depend only on interface packages of ``daml-finance`` (the ones that start with ``Daml.Finance.Interface.*``), as you can see from